Where is That Buttery Chardonnay?

 Walking into a wine tasting room with 111 wine distributors, and thousands of bottles of wine, can be overwhelming.
 Where do you start?

 Wines from Europe, Washington State, bottles of wine from South Africa, and untold numbers from California were available to taste at The Fall Trade Tastings hosted by Southern Wine and Spirits, a major Southern California distributor.
-Held on October 12 in Irvine, the invitation only event drew thousands of restaurant, bar, yacht club and country club managers and owners.
+Held in Irvine, the invitation only event drew thousands of restaurant, bar, yacht club and country club managers and owners.
 As the Bar Captain of our club, I was invited.

 Winemakers looking to distribute new product (CucuOne – cucumber juice, South Africa‘s Seven Sisters & Washington State’s MaryHill Wine) attended as well as the tried-and-true winemakers of Washington, Napa, Sonoma and Paso Robles like Justin, Cline, Rodney Strong, Mondavi, Coppola and Ste.
 Michelle.